Best 9 Proven Ways to Recover From Narcissistic Abuse: You’re a Badass!

 4. Hold Strong Healthy Boundaries…

 Narcissists do not respect boundaries.
 They push others and try to manipulate them.
 Narcissists often attack the other person’s self-confidence and self-esteem, which is confusing and frustrating.
-This can be very damaging for relationships.
+This can be very damaging to relationships.

 Narcissists are hard to deal with.
 They never take responsibility for their actions or the situations that they are in.
 Instead, they blame other people.